The Bradford 12 celebrate with their supporters after winning a legal battle on their right to self-defence. (Tandana Archive)

 -

-Building solidarity through grassroots community organisations - how do we breathe life into the saying ‘an injury to one is an injury to all’?
+Building solidarity through grassroots community organisations - how do we breathe life into ‘an injury to one is an injury to all’?

 .